GitHubDragonFly/Number_Type_Converter/README.md

 This is licensed under MIT License.

 # Trademarks
-Any and all trademarks, either directly on indirectly mentioned in any control, belong to their respective owners.
+Any and all trademarks, either directly on indirectly mentioned in this project, belong to their respective owners.